 This lamp light up when the float button is pressed to set the lift arms to the float mode.

-21. Self-leveling indicator lamp
+17. Auxiliary 1st one-way indicator lamp

-This lamp lights up when the self-leveling is enabled and goes out when it is disabled.
+This lamp lights up when the one-way flow is selected and goes off when the two-way flow is selected.